 Regular updates on events, opportunities and funding available in the region and from local and national partners

-For all other opportunities through Music:Leeds Launchpad, the deadline for consideration in our first wave of support is Friday 15th March 2019.
+The next phase deadline for consideration of support will be late April 2019.
 Further windows for submission will be open throughout the year.

 Music:Leeds Launchpad is funded using public funding by the National Lottery through Arts Council England, Leeds 2023, PRS Foundation and Leeds International Festival.